opsone-ch/documentation/services/firewall.rst

 Custom rules
 ------------

-You can also add custom rules.

 Where applicable, both IPv4 and IPv6 Rules are added by default (For example INPUT chains for a particular Port).

-Warning: Try your best to avoid such custom rules.
-For outgoing connections, use our Proxy Servers instead (see below)
+.. warning:: Try to avoid custom rules whenever possible.
+For outgoing HTTP(S) connections, please use our Proxy Servers instead (see below)

 Allow
 ~~~~~